2008 United States presidential election in Kansas: Analysis

-Kansas has always been a Republican stronghold at the presidential level, voting for GOP nominees in all but six elections since statehood.
-The last Democratic presidential nominee to carry the Sunflower State was Lyndon B. Johnson in his landslide in 1964.
+Kansas has always been a Republican stronghold at the presidential level, voting for GOP nominees in all but seven elections since statehood.
+The last Democratic presidential nominee to carry Kansas was Lyndon B. Johnson in his landslide in 1964.
 Although the state did receive attention from Barack Obama, whose mother was born in Kansas, it wasn't enough to overcome the deeply planted GOP roots in the state.
 John McCain carried Kansas by a comfortable 15-percent margin of victory.
 McCain's margin of victory in Kansas, however, was less than that of George W. Bush who carried the state in 2004 with 62% of the vote over John Kerry's 36.62% showing in the state - a 10-point swing to the Democrats in 2008.

 Obama only won three counties - Crawford (home to Pittsburg), Douglas (home to Lawrence), and Wyandotte (home to Kansas City).
 The first two were home to large college populations, while Wyandotte had a significant African-American population.
 He did, however, succeed in winning 41% of the state's popular vote.
-Only two other Democrats have cracked the 40 percent barrier in the state since Johnson's 1964 landslide (Jimmy Carter in 1976 and Michael Dukakis in 1988).
+The other Democrats to have cracked the 40 percent barrier in the state since Johnson's 1964 landslide are Jimmy Carter in 1976, Michael Dukakis in 1988, Joe Biden in 2020, and Kamala Harris in 2024.

 To highlight its status as a reliably red state, former State Treasurer Lynn Jenkins, a Republican, ousted incumbent Democratic U.S. Representative Nancy Boyda to win back Kansas's 2nd Congressional District seat in the U.S. House of Representatives.
 Jenkins received 50.80% of the vote to Boyda's 45.97%.
 At the same time, incumbent Republican U.S. Senator Pat Roberts was reelected with 60.06% of the vote over former Democratic U.S. Representative Jim Slattery.
 Republicans also made gains in the Kansas Senate, picking up one seat.

 As of the 2024 presidential election, this is the last election in which Crawford County voted for the Democratic candidate.
+Obama became the first Democrat to win the White House without carrying Atchison County since John F. Kennedy in 1960.